-Nathan has experience handling cases from inception all the way through trial and appeal.
-He achieved a $250,000 jury verdict for a woman who was injured in a car accident in Traverse City.
-That verdict was achieved after rejecting the insurance company's highest offer of $13,000.
-He has also won victories for clients in the Court of Appeals and Supreme Court.
+In his first jury trial, in Traverse City, Nathan achieved a $250,000 verdict for a woman who was injured in a car accident.
+That verdict was achieved after rejecting the insurance company’s highest settlement offer of $13,000